lightning/bolts/08-transport.md

 ## Responder Tests

-The responder should produce the given output when fed this input.
+The responder SHOULD produce the given output when fed this input.

 ```
     name: transport-responder successful handshake